vpayno/exercism-workspace/go/card-tricks/cards-doc.md

 func RemoveItem(slice []int, index int) []int
 ```

-RemoveItem removes an item from a slice by modifying the existing slice\.
+RemoveItem removes an item from a slice by modifying the existing slice.

 <details><summary>Example</summary>
 <p>